 While it’s not jump scares and craziness, Jordan Graham managed to create a mood and ambiance that had us sitting on edge.
 And yes, we definitely did jump in our seats several times.
 The sound alone is so damn gorgeous which is a sign of a dedicated and brilliant filmmaker.

-Usually low-budget movies (even the best of them) suffer when it comes to sound.
+Usually, low-budget movies (even the best of them) suffer when it comes to sound.
 Sator does not!
-In fact, it’s one of its many strenghts.
+In fact, it’s one of its many strengths.
 Read more in our Sator review here.

 There’s a new horror master

-Whenever we watch a low-budget movie – where one person did pretty much everything – we do so with fingers crossed and baited breath.
+Whenever we watch a low-budget movie – where one person did pretty much everything – we do so with fingers crossed and bated breath.
 Honestly, it’s a crapshoot.

 Either it’s going to be a real mess of a snooze fest or it turns out to be a true gem.
 Fortunately, Sator is definitely the latter.